 Many types of wood are used to make boxes, bowls, vases, and other turned objects.
 Traditionally the lathe is hand-powered by a cord pulled around a spindle, though electric motors will no doubt replace that method soon.
 Several layers of lacquer are applied in different colors and allowed to harden; then the design is incised with sharp tools, exposing the bright colors of the underlying layers.
 Designs are usually floral motifs in red, yellow and green, with a background of black.
 The patterns are a little abstract and do not typically resemble native Maldivian flora but may be based on designs seen in Chinese ceramics.

 Traditionally, lacquer work was for containers, bowls, and trays used to present gifts to the sultan, and some excellent examples can be seen in the National Museum in Malé.
 Vases and small boxes are the most common lacquer work items in tourist shops, and the designs follow traditional colors and styles, though the objects themselves are a response to tourist demand.
-Production of lacquer work seems to be a viable cottage industry and is concentrated in Baa, particularly the capital island of Eydafushi.
+Production of lacquer work seems to be a viable cottage industry and is concentrated in Baa, particularly the island of Thulhaadhoo.

 Rinbudhoo Island in Dhaalu (South Nilandu Atoll) is famous for making gold jewelry, and Huludeli, in the same atoll, for silver jewelry.
 According to local belief, a royal jeweler brought the gold-smithing skills to the island centuries ago when he was banished to Rinbudhoo by a sultan.
 It’s also said that the islanders plundered a shipwreck in the 1700s and reworked the gold jewelry they found to disguise its origins.